 Technically, the size of an “official” ping pong table is still the standard 9ft by 5ft by 2.5ft.

 For instance, Killerspin (a big brand name in the world of table tennis) has both recreational tables (indoor and outdoor) and professional tables.
-They're inexpensive MyT4 ping pong table is a recreational table with a beginner level table thickness of 15MM.
+Their inexpensive MyT4 ping pong table is a recreational table with a beginner-level table thickness of 15MM.

-However, they're premium tables, that are part of their "professional" Revolution Series, can have a table thickness that ranges from 22 to 25 millimeters.
-So those tables are going to play faster, like a professional table should.
+However, their premium tables, which are part of their “professional” Revolution Series, can have a table thickness that ranges from 22 to 25 millimeters.
+So those tables are going to play faster like a professional table should.

-The Revolution SVR from Killerspin is the same table you see in a lot of professional tournaments seen on YouTube.
+The Revolution Classic from Killerspin is the same table you see in a lot of professional tournaments seen on YouTube.